leelasd/ligpargen/chapter2.md

 Upload the mol/pdb file of 1,2-Ethanediol or paste SMILES code from ChemDraw and download the **UNK.pdb** and **UNK.xml** files.

+- For Gas phase MD simulations, `NoCutoffs` option is used.
+- No constraints are set on H-bonds

 ```python
 import mdtraj as md
 from simtk.openmm import app,KcalPerKJ